Worst Kids’ Toys of 2007

-55 of you had a toy to share so in the name of group think, I thought we’d have another round of The Anti-Gift Guide this year.
+Remember last year when I shared the purchasing mistakes I’d made in the past in an effort to spare you the same holiday shopping fate?
+55 of you had your own horrible toy story to share, so in the name of group think, I thought we’d have another round of Anti-Gift Guide this year.
 Let’s all avoid the annoying toys, together.

 What have been your worst toy buys in the last year?

 - Best Holiday Hostess Gifts